-NEW YORK (AP) — The 9/11 memorial reopened to the public Tuesday a week after Superstorm Sandy flooded the World Trade Center site, but another temporary closure was planned Wednesday in anticipation of an expected Nor'easter.
+NEW YORK (AP) — The 9/11 memorial reopened to the public Tuesday a week after Superstorm Sandy flooded the World Trade Center site as it roared into New York, but another temporary closure was planned for Wednesday in anticipation of an approaching Nor'easter.

-The earlier news from the 9/11 site following Sandy, however, was that last week's superstorm — which claimed at least 40 lives in the city — spared the core of the memorial: the reflective fountains ringed by the names of those who died in the terrorist attack.
+The earlier news from the memorial about its post-Sandy reopening was that the superstorm — which claimed at least 40 lives in the city — spared the core of the memorial: the reflective fountains ringed by the names of those who died in the terrorist attack.

 "My worst fear on the night of the storm was, 'What was going to happen to the memorial, and the names that millions of people have come and touched?'"
 Joe Daniels, president of the National September 11 Memorial & Museum, told The Associated Press.